Best daily deals

 Resonance of the Ocean screenshot

 Resonance of the Ocean is a short but fun little game.
 You collect items along the shoreline and combine them to make musical instruments.
 You use those instruments to echo the sounds you hear from the ocean to progress the game.
 When we say it’s short, we mean it’s pretty short.
-Most people can complete the game in less than hour.
-However, it’s a relaxing, chill game without a ton of complexity.
+Most people can complete the game in less than an hour.
+However, it’s a relaxing, chill game without much complexity.
 We think it’s nice, even if you can probably finish it on your lunch break.

 The Spike